xpp-community/.github/profile/README.md

 - all sample JOB(s) demonstrating "output" or "export" functionalities should:
   - create output without errors/warnings to local file or directory
   - the "fully-operational" output result should be included within the JOB sample with appropriate link in the DIV_readme

+### Graphics

+In order to view graphics that are included with these sample jobs, you will need to make sure your Graphics Configuration is set correctly.
+To verify, do the following.
+Launch the XPP Administrative Tools.
+From the Administrative Tools, click File -> Graphics Configuration.
+The Master Graphics Configuration Spec will open.

+Create a new rule.
+Click Menu->Main Menu-> New Rule.
+In the Library Name field, type "graphics".
+In the Library Path field, type .. (two periods).
+This instructs XPP to look for a folder called graphics in the current job directory.
+Store and exit from the Graphics Configuration, and you can also close the Administrative Tools application.